 The metaWRAP installation produces a bioinformatics environment with over 150 commonly used bioinformatics software and libraries (Additional file 2: Figure S1).
 MetaWRAP itself is a collection of modules, each of which uses a variety of pre-existing and newly developed software and databases to accomplish a specific step of metagenomic analysis.
 Unlike existing metagenomic wrappers and cloud services, metaWRAP retains modularity and grants the user control of the analysis pipeline.
 The user may follow the intuitive workflow starting from raw metagenomic shotgun sequencing reads all the way to high-quality draft genomes and their functional annotation, or use only specific functions, as each module is also a standalone program (Figure 1).

-The first metaWRAP module, the metaWRAP-Read_qc module, trims the raw sequence reads, removes human contamination, and produced quality reports for each of the sequenced samples.
+First, the metaWRAP-Read_qc module, trims the raw sequence reads, removes human contamination, and produces quality reports for each of the sequenced samples.
 The reads from all given samples can be then assembled with the metaWRAP-Assembly module using MegaHit [35] or metaSPAdes [36], which also produces an assembly report.
-Both the reads from each sample and the assembly can be taxonomically profiled with the Kraken [29] module, producing interactive kronagrams [37] of community taxonomy.
-[38]The assembly is then binned with the metaWRAP-Binning module by three metagenomic binning software – MaxBin2, metaBAT2, and CONCOCT [19-21].
+Both the reads from each sample and the assembly can be rapidly taxonomically profiled with the Kraken [29] module, producing interactive kronagrams [37] of community taxonomy.
+It should be noted that while KRAKEN is fast, post-classification standardization may be needed to obtain a more accurate community composition estimate [38].
+The assembly is then binned with the metaWRAP-Binning module by three metagenomic binning software – MaxBin2, metaBAT2, and CONCOCT [19-21].

 The other modules of metaWRAP focus on refining, analyzing, and visualizing metagenomic bins from either the Binning module or other sources.
-MetaWRAP-Bin_refinement module hybridizes to three bin sets with Binning_refiner [28], and then finds the best version of each bin based on completion and contamination metrics estimated with CheckM [24] (Additional file 3: Figure S2).
-The scaffolds in the final bin set are then de-replicated, and a report of their completion, contamination, and other metrics is produced.
-MetaWRAP-Reassemble_bins can then be used to reassemble the reads belonging to each bin, improving their N50, completion, and contamination (Additional file 4: Figure S3).
+The metaWRAP-Bin_refinement module consolidates multiple binning predictions into a new, improved bin set, while also proving metrics of their completion and contamination.
+MetaWRAP-Reassemble_bins can then be used to reassemble the reads belonging to each bin, improving their N50, completion, and contamination.
 The resulting bins can be visualized by using the metaWRAP-Blobology module [39], which plots the contigs of the joint assembly on a blob plot, annotating them with their taxonomy and bin membership.
 The metaWRAP-Quant_bins module can be used to quickly estimate the abundance of each bin in each of the metagenomic samples.
 MetaWRAP-Classify_bins can be used to conservatively, but accurately estimate their taxonomy.
 Finally, the bins can be functionally annotated with the metaWRAP-Annotate_bins module.

 Compute time of metaWRAP modules